-“The main reason people use computers in biochemistry is because biological systems are composed of thousands of interacting components and predicting the behaviors of these complex systems becomes way too difficult to grasp within your brain,” says assistant professor Philip Romero, who uses computation in his lab in the Department of Biochemistry.
+“The main reason we use computers in biochemistry is because biological systems are composed of thousands of interacting components and predicting the behaviors of these complex systems becomes way too difficult to grasp within our brains,” says Assistant Professor Philip Romero, who uses computation in his lab.
 “Computers are much better at handling large amounts of information.”

 Still Classic Biochemistry: Sequence Begets Structure Begets Function

-One of the most important applications of computation in biochemistry is the prediction of the structure and function of a protein or other macromolecule — and using that understanding to possibly design new ones.
+One of the most important applications of computation in biochemistry is the prediction of the structure and function of a protein or other macromolecule.

-“We investigate how proteins in the cell membrane come together to form complexes,” associate professor of biochemistry Alessandro Senes explains.
+“We investigate how proteins in the cell membrane come together to form complexes,” Associate Professor Alessandro Senes explains.
 “We use molecular modeling tools to study something that is often very hard to do with conventional experimental structural methods.”